SwiftStrike24/Crypto-Converter-app/implementation.md

     *   `ChartModal.tsx`, `CryptoChart.tsx`: Components for displaying cryptocurrency price charts.
     *   `TokenStats.tsx`: Displays detailed market statistics for a selected token.
     *   `InstanceDialog.tsx`: Dialog shown when a second instance of the app is attempted.
+    *   `UpdateDialog.tsx`: Modal for handling the in-app update flow.

 ## 6. Key Features Implemented